Version : √ OneNote for Windows 10

 Updated 23/08/2018 : Insert and View menu illustrations were added (in English), with the new “simplified ribbon” look that was rolled over to O365 users in August.

-Nota 05/09/2018 : Symbols is much less useful than in OneNote desktop : It offers a much more limited set of symbols.
-For example, I can’t insert µ, → or ①, ②, ③ which I use a lot for example…
+Nota 05/09/2018 : Symbols is much less versatile than in OneNote desktop : It offers a much more limited set of symbols.
+For example, I can’t insert µ, → or ①, ②, ③ which I use a lot…

-Nota 20/12/2018 : The solution could come from an Office wide feature, the WIN + “period” key (or “semicolon” key) command, which is currently limited to emoji, but will soon offer kaomoji and symbols :
+Nota 20/12/2018 : The solution could come from an Office wide feature, the WIN + “period” key (or “semicolon” key) command, which is currently limited to emoji, but will soon (Windows update 1903) offer kaomoji and symbols :

 — Jen Gentleman 🌺 (@JenMsft) December 19, 2018